Tackling the Background Bias in Sparse Object Detection via Cropped Windows: Experiments

-Besides the three mentioned models, we compared our results with approaches of Unel \etal \cite{Unel2019}, Pailla \etal \cite{Pailla2019} and similar augmentation techniques such as Random Cropping and Mosaic augmentation \cite{Bochkovskiy2020}. \paragraph{EfficientDet} EfficientDet is optimized for efficiency and can perform well with small backbones \cite{Tan2020EfficientDet:Detection}.
+\paragraph{EfficientDet} EfficientDet is optimized for efficiency and can perform well with small backbones \cite{Tan2020EfficientDet:Detection}.
 Even there is an EfficentNetV2 announced, which should be more efficient as backbone \cite{Tan2021EfficientNetV2:Training}, there is currently, to the best of our knowledge, no object detector using this backbone.

 For our experiments, we used EfficientDet with two backbones.
 The $d0$-backbone is the smallest and fastest of this family.
 And the $d4$-backbone represents a good compromise between size and performance.